Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

+\begin{Cor} In the situation of Theorem \ref{thm:4} or \ref{thm:6}, let the map $f$ be almost-special generic and the inequality $m-n>n-2$ hold.
+If for the source manifold ${M}^{\prime}$ of the resulting fold map $f^{\prime}$ obtained by a finite iteration of S-bubbling operations, the 1st homology group $H_1({M}^{\prime};\mathbb{Z})$ is trivial and $H_{n-2}(W_{{f}^{\prime}};\mathbb{Z})$ is not free, then the source manifold does not admit an almost special generic map into ${\mathbb{R}}^n$. \end{Cor}

-Now we extend normal S-bubbling operations to obtain other maps and Reeb spaces.
+Now we extend normal bubbling operations to obtain other maps and Reeb spaces.

 \begin{Def} In Definition \ref{def:3}, let $S$ be the bouquet of finite connected and orientable closed submanifolds whose dimensions are smaller than $n$ of $P$ and $N(S)$, ${N(S)}_i$ and ${N(S)}_o$ be small regular neighborhoods of $S$ in $P$ such that ${N(S)}_i \subset N(S) \subset {N(S)}_o$ holds and that these three are isotopic as regular neighborhoods.
-By a similar way, we define a similar operation and call the operation an {\it S-bubbling operation} to $f$.
-We call $Q_0:={\bar{f}}^{-1}(S) \bigcap q_f(Q)$, which is homeomorphic to $S$, the {\it generating polyhedron} of the S-bubbling operation. \end{Def}
+By a similar way, we define a similar operation and call the operation a {\it bubbling operation} to $f$.
+We call $Q_0:={\bar{f}}^{-1}(S) \bigcap q_f(Q)$, which is homeomorphic to $S$, the {\it generating polyhedron} of the bubbling operation. \end{Def}